SvenMb/MecrispForth_HT16K33/README.md

     $70 i2c-addr $07 >i2c $FF >i2c 0 i2c-xfer \ fourth digit other 8 segments

 **words need to be writen :)**

+## Schematics

+* SDA and SCl need pullup vi 10k resistor (if other i2c devices are connected, most often they already have it)